MECOnet-Code/Syntrofos-v1/README.md

-# Syntrofos-v1-time-domain
+# Syntrofos v1 time domain

-This is a time-domain processing approach to obtain heart rate and respiratory rate for Syntrofos device.
+This is a time domain processing code to obtain heart rate and respiratory rate for Syntrofos device.